jpaulm/javafbp/README.md

 * a Sort process - a very simple-minded Sort, which can only handle up to 9,999 information packets
 * a text display component, which invokes Java Swing to display the sorted data in a scroll pane.

-The outputs of the two GenerateTestData processes are meged on a "first come, first served" basis.
+The outputs of the two GenerateTestData processes are merged on a "first come, first served" basis.
+During the run you should see a scroll pane with the sorted data scrolling down.

 At the end of the run, you should see: